 CrestClean had a great time catching up with everyone at the annual Secondary Principals’ Association of New Zealand (SPANZ) Conference in Queenstown.
 Held at Rydges Lakeland Resort, on the shores of Lake Wakatipu, it was a really positive event, and an opportunity to both catch up with existing customers and foster new relationships.
 “Those that

 CrestClean has received glowing praise from a Wanaka school after it took over the cleaning contract earlier this year.
 Ronnie Moffat, Property Manager at Mount Aspiring College, says employing CrestClean’s services has finally given him peace of mind the job is at last in good hands.
-In an email to Danny Mastroianni, CrestClean’s Central Otago
+In an email to Danny Mastroianni, CrestClean’s Queenstown Lakes

 Students and staff at Queenstown’s Shotover Primary School have been doing their bit to help CrestClean personnel create a cleaner and tidier environment.
-CrestClean Central Otago Regional Manager Danny Mastroianni has been working closely with school property manager David White to bring greater efficiencies in the cleaning.
-Students are encouraged to take responsibility for any
+CrestClean Queenstown Lakes and Central Otago Regional Master Franchisee Danny Mastroianni has been working closely with school property manager David White to bring greater efficiencies in the cleaning.
+Students are encouraged to

 A training venue threw up a tough challenge for CrestClean franchisees learning the latest techniques in floor care.
 Dan Pariachi, a trainer for Master Cleaners Training Institute, says layers of old polish on the floor of a hall at Cromwell College he was using to demonstrate stripping and polishing required a lot of hard work